(click on link to jump to section)

 Soon, Travel Airs were the most popular airplanes in America.
 Their relatively comfortable open-cockpit biplanes were the fastest, sturdiest, and most trusted.
 Their trend-setting enclosed-cabin monoplanes (Cessna's idea) helped start major airlines, including United and Delta.

-Travel Air's record-setting monoplane racer -- the scarlet-red 1929 Mystery Ship -- was the first civilian plane to beat the military's best biplane fighters at the National Air Races.
+Travel Air's record-setting monoplane racer -- the scarlet-red 1929 Mystery Ship -- was the first civilian airplane to defeat the military's best biplane fighters at the National Air Races.
 It introduced key

 technologies to streamline airplanes, and set the trend for modern airplane design in the U.S.